Opening your heart and pouring out compassion when all you feel on the inside is anger is really fucking hard, guys.

 I know how angry you get when you read an article that describes how hypocritical vegans supposedly are because they prefer other animals over humans (which is not true as I wrote here), and I know how it hurts to see a cow getting her throat slashed.

 I know all of these feelings because I feel them too.
+I promise you aren’t the only one.

 I am not immune to criticism and shaming.
 I feel every negative emotion one feels when one cares about something most don’t care about.